What is Capital Market?

 #2 – Secondary Market

-It is a type of capital market where old securities are traded i.e. trading done after transacting first in the primary market.
+It is a type, old securities are traded i.e. trading done after transacting first in the primary market.
 We also call this market as the stock market or aftermarket.
 Both stock markets and over-the-counter trades come under the secondary market.
 Examples of secondary markets are the London Stock Exchange, the New York Stock Exchange, NASDAQ, etc.

 - It improves the efficiency of transactions.